Danial1998/tv_series_app/README.md

-# myhotel.com
-A website that contains reviews of Hotels given by users.
+A website that gives you information about any TV show or Movie that you search.